Skip to main content

 Kolekti home

-Revenue loves remote work - so why are firms still afraid?
+Revenue loves remote work - but why are firms still afraid?

 Share on socials

-Revenue loves remote work - so why are firms still afraid?
+Revenue loves remote work - but why are firms still afraid?

 A headshot of Matilda French